Hyperloop - Autonomous Cars - Revamped Rail Transit - And More!

 I believe that Chattanooga has great potential to be involved in these changes.
 I believe Chattanooga could not just take advantage of the coming technology, but could be a major hub, if not the premiere hub for improved transit in the Southeast.
 I believe Chattanooga could be even more than that.
 Chattanooga could host manufacturing and maintenance facilities, and perhaps even a regional or national headquarters.
 All of this, of course, would be a huge boon to our local and regional economy.

-Among a number of emerging technologies in the world of transportation is Hyperloop, Autonomous Cars, and Maglev.
-Combined, these systems promise to combine the best of our existing forms of transportation: the speed of airplanes, the capacity of subways, the convenience of automobiles, the regional relevance of commuter rail, and more.
+Hyperloop, Autonomous Cars, Maglev and other technologies can be combined to provide the best of our existing forms of transportation: the speed of airplanes, the capacity of subways, the convenience of automobiles, the regional relevance of commuter rail, the safety level of trains, and more.
 It also promises to reduce significantly the disadvantages of current systems, such as congestion on highways, inflexibility of rail transit, the hassle of getting to and through large airports, and transfer times.
-Such systems also promise to have a very high level of safety.
 A system that offers all this will inevitably be in high demand.
 This means heavy usage which in turn helps reduce per-user costs.
 This also means higher revenue, which of course is critical for maintaining the system, expanding into new markets, and providing low prices for trips.
 And all this can be done while also giving the end user a pleasurable experience.

-As this system is in its infancy, now is the time to make these systems meet a broader range of uses than existing systems.
+Since these changes are only starting, now is the time to make these systems meet a broader range of uses than existing systems, think about how to best implement them, provide necessary manufacturing and maintenance facilities, and so forth.

 About this Web Site